-As in \cite[7.3]{VdB04a}, if $X$ is del Pezzo, then the full exceptional collection obtained in Proposition \ref{mutfec} becomes strong and their direct sum turns out to be a $2$-tilting bundle by Proposition \ref{2tiltslope}.
-In general case, we need a second step: applying iterated universal (co)extensions to this full exceptional collection to obtain a $2$-tilting bundle.
+As in \cite[7.3]{VdB04a}, if $X$ is del Pezzo, then the full exceptional collection obtained in Proposition \ref{mutfec} becomes strong and their direct sum turns out to be a $2$-tilting bundle by Theorem \ref{2tiltslope}(1).
+In the general case, we need a second step: applying iterated universal (co)extensions to this full exceptional collection.

 \begin{proof}[Proof of Theorem \ref{suff}] Take a full exceptional collection $(\E_1,\cdots ,\E_n)$ as in Proposition \ref{mutfec}.
 Take $1\leq i<i'\leq n$.
 Since $\mu(\E_{i'})\geq\mu(\E_i)>\mu(\E_i(K_X))$, by Proposition \ref{stable}, we have